Corey Bailey

 Tonearm

-The Tonearm is easily identified as that pivoted arm or lever that holds the Phono
+The Tonearm is easily identified as that pivoted arm or lever that holds the phono

 cartridge over the record being played.
 The Tonearm has two important

-adjustments available: A counterweight that allows for adjustment of the Tracking
+adjustments available; A counterweight that allows for adjustment of the Tracking

-force of the stylus and an Anti-skate adjustment to keep the stylus centered in the
+force of the stylus and an anti-skate adjustment to keep the stylus centered in the

 Tracking force